jpluscplusm/asdf-arbitrary-binary-downloader/README.md

 A compressed tarball or zip archive can have multiple binaries extracted from them.
 An unpackaged binary can only provide that single binary.

-Populate the file `$HOME/.tool-sources.asdface.cue` with 1 or more tool's information inside the top-level `v0` key ("v0" reflects the unstable nature of this plugin, pre-1.0).
+Populate the file `$XDG_CONFIG_HOME/asdf-ace/tools.cue` with 1 or more tool's information inside the top-level `v0` key ("v0" reflects the unstable nature of this plugin, pre-1.0).
+If `$XDG_CONFIG_HOME` is unset (for instance if the tool is being used on a non-Linux OS, or the XDG conventions are not being used), the configuration file should be placed at `$HOME/.config/asdf-ace/tools.cue`.

 Indicate that each tool is either a `#TarGz`, a `#Zip`, or a `#BinaryDownload`, as demonstrated here.
 NB The `& {` suffix is a *vital* part of the config!